apache/echarts-doc/en/tutorial/dataset.md

 ## Data transform

-`Data transform` has been supported since Apache ECharts (incubating)<sup>TM</sup> 5.
+`Data transform` has been supported since Apache ECharts<sup>TM</sup> 5.
 In echarts, the term `data transform` means that generate new data from user provided source data and transform functions.
 This feature is enable users to process data in declarative way, and provides users some common "transform functions" to make that kind of tasks "out-of-the-box".

 See the details of data transform in this [doc](~data-transform).